 The conventional Adventist missionary often serves established institutions or has a specific position within the church structure.
-But a tentmaker is employed in the secular job market where there is little or no Adventist presence and where a structured church organization hasn’t yet developed or isn’t even permitted.
-The workplace, then, is the platform from which a tentmaker does ‘mission.’
+But a tentmaker is employed in the secular job market where there is little or no Adventist presence and where a structured church organization hasn’t yet developed or isn’t permitted.
+The workplace, then, is the platform from which a tentmaker does mission.

 Does that make a tentmaker a missionary?
 Absolutely!
-When life and talents are fully committed to reaching beyond your own world to share God' love and the hope Jesus' soon coming, that's being a missionary.
-Because you're living for a mission.
+When your life and talents are fully committed to reaching beyond your own world to share God' love and the hope Jesus' soon coming, you're a missionary.
+You're living for a mission.